FACULTY AND PROFESSIONAL STAFF WORKING ON LATIN AMERICA AND THE CARIBBEAN

 Abraham Lowenthal Adjuct Professor of International Studies.
 Specializations: Economic reforms in Latin America, East Asia, and Central Europe.

-Barbara Stallings William R. Rhodes Research Professor and Co-Director of the Graduate Program in Development.
+Barbara Stallings William R. Rhodes Research Professor, Professor of International Studies (Research).
 Specializations: Economic reform and development in Chile.